ducksrfr/mac_admin/README.md

    * This script pulls the value from a [Jamf extended attribute](https://github.com/jamf/Current-User-Password-Age) (which contains the password age) and based on that value presents a "change password" warning dialogue to the user.
    * If you're not using Jamf, you can modify the script to pull the password age locally.
 Find the value in epoch time: `/usr/bin/dscl . -read /Users/$localUser accountPolicyData | /usr/bin/awk -F'<real>|</real>' '{print $2}' | tail -4`
    * If the user decides to reset their password, the Users & Groups pref pane will launch to allow the user to change their password.
-   * This script purposely does not use `dscl` to change the password, because that causes isses with secureToken in macOS High Sierra and Mojave
+   * This script avoids `dscl` to change the password, because that causes isses with secureToken in macOS High Sierra and Mojave
    * I'm currently testing a revised version with `sysadminctl` that will respect your org's new password complexity policy

 * resetTCC_mic_camera